soumya142001/soumya142001/README.md

 - 👋 Hi, I’m @soumya142001
 - 👀 I’m interested in Particle Physics and ML
+- 🌱 I’m currently working on my MS thesis with Prof. Sourabh Dube at IISER Pune
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me soumya.sarkar1406@gmail.com
+- 📫 How to reach me soumya.sarkar@students.iiserpune.ac.in

 <!---
 soumya142001/soumya142001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.